Operation Coburg: Patrolling in AO Columbus, 24 January − 16 February 1968

 Early the same morning the night harbour occupied by the New Zealanders from V Company had been attacked by a VC force consisting of elements of three companies from the 274th Regiment, shortly after stand-to at 06:15.
 The incident proved to be the most intense fighting involving New Zealand forces in South Vietnam to that point, and over the course of an hour the attack was successfully repelled with the assistance of highly accurate artillery support from the 108th Battery, RAA operating in direct support, as well as from mortar fire.
 The VC withdrew following the arrival of a light fire team of gunships, leaving behind 13 dead and a number of other blood trails.
 Nine New Zealanders were wounded in the engagement, six of whom subsequently required evacuation by helicopter.

 Elsewhere, Tet had also engulfed Phuoc Tuy Province and although stretched thin the remaining Australian forces there were soon drawn into heavy combat as VC units simultaneously attacked the main provincial towns.
 Dunstan was forced to dispatch the Task Force reaction force from Nui Dat, with A Company, 3 RAR under the command of Major Brian Howard moving to reinforce South Vietnamese government forces following an attack by a 600-strong force from the VC D445 Battalion on Bà Rịa, the provincial capital, before first light on 1 February.
 Fighting from street to street in a series of firefights at close quarters the Australians successfully repelled the attack, killing 40 VC.
 Later, on 3 February, D Company, 3 RAR spoiled a harassing attack on Long Điền, and conducted a sweep of Hoa Long.
 Overall, the fighting in Phuoc Tuy between 1–9 February resulted in 50 VC killed, 25 wounded and one prisoner.
-Five Australians were killed and 24 wounded.
+Five Australians were killed and 24 wounded, and one New Zealander was killed with 9 wounded.

 While the Australians in AO Columbus had successfully interrupted the pre-positioning of PAVN/VC forces on one of the main approaches to Saigon, in hindsight they had been deployed too late to interfere seriously with the offensive.
 Over the period 9–12 February 1 ATF redeployed, moving south back towards the fire support bases.
 The remaining companies of 3 RAR subsequently relieved 7 RAR and moved north on 11 February, with W Company from RNZIR joining them on 12 February, while 2 RAR and V Coy RNZIR returned to Nui Dat on 13 February.
 FSB Harrison was abandoned and all command and support elements concentrated at FSB Andersen.
 Contact was minimal during this period, with just three VC killed.